 Graduate and professional school students and those who have completed graduate studies (degree awarded) within the last five years may apply.
-Areas of study may include any social/behavioral science, medical/health discipline, physical or biological science, any field of engineering, law/business/public administration, or any relevant interdisciplinary field.
+Areas of study may include social/behavioral sciences, health and medicine, physical or biological sciences, engineering, law/business/public administration, or relevant interdisciplinary fields.

 Can undergraduates apply for the program?

-Sorry, at this time, the program is just for graduate science and engineering students, postdocs, and professional school students (e.g, MBA, JD, MS, MD).
+No. The program is for graduate science and engineering students, postdoctoral students, and professional school students (e.g, MBA, JD, MS, MD).

-Is the National Academies Fellowship Program open to non-US citizens?
+Is the fellowship program open to non-US citizens?

 Yes, the program is open to all US and non-US citizens who meet the eligibility criteria.
 Applicants may be U.S. citizens or U.S. lawful permanent residents or adjustment applicants.
 Other eligible applicants include those with valid F-1, J, asylee, or refugee status.
 Non-US citizens not currently enrolled in a U.S. university must be within 5 years of graduation and have OPT, work authorization, or their visa sponsor's written authorization valid throughout the program period as indicated below.
 The National Academies cannot sponsor a visa for this program.
 Copies of immigration documents must be submitted at the time of application.

-• F-1 students may participate using curricular practical training (CPT) or optional practical training (OPT).
+- F-1 students may participate using curricular practical training (CPT) or optional practical training (OPT).
 The I-20 form must be signed by the Designated School Official (DSO) for CPT or OPT, indicating that the student has permission to come to Washington, DC, for the 12-week fellowship term and receive the grant/stipend.
-If using OPT, a copy of the Employment Authorization Document (EAD) is required by November 15th for the Winter/Spring session and by June 15th for the Fall session.
+If using OPT, a copy of the Employment Authorization Document (EAD) is required by November 15th.

-• J-1 students must provide a DS-2019 form showing authorization for academic training by the university's J-1 Responsible Officer (RO) by November 15th for the Winter/Spring session and by June 15th for the Fall session.
+- J-1 students must provide a DS-2019 form showing authorization for academic training by the university's J-1 Responsible Officer (RO) by November 15th.

-• J-1 research scholars must provide written authorization by their J-1 Responsible Officer for participation in the program by November 15th for the Winter/Spring session, and by June 15th for the Fall session.
+- J-1 research scholars must provide written authorization by their J-1 Responsible Officer for participation in the program by November 15th.

-• Adjustment applicants, refugees, and asylees must show evidence of work authorization by November 15th for the Winter/Spring session and by June 15th for the Fall session.
+- Adjustment applicants, refugees, and asylees must show evidence of work authorization by November 15th.

 Am I eligible if I have temporary worker status (i.e., B-1, or H-1B, TN, O-1, L-1)?